Are transceivers shipped with the appliance?

 Do Citrix ADC appliances support direct attach cable (DAC)?

-Yes, Citrix ADC appliances support a passive DAC in the following releases:
+Yes, Citrix ADC appliances support a passive DAC in release 10.5 and later.

-Which port should I insert the DAC into?
+Which port must I insert the DAC into?

 DAC is inserted into the 10G port on the appliance.